jonlinca/ACLandR/README.md

 The *RNUMERIC()* function calls for a rScript or rCode.
 Our R script should take an input (aka the predictor variables), call the model, make a prediction, and return it back to ACL for display.
 Lastly, the function needs to pass any number of ‘values’ to R, which will come from each record and data field in each column.

+**Our goal is to use this function to forecast a number, based on the data we give it.**

 ## Instructions
 ### Step 1: Within R, save the model
-Before you start, ensure that the [Kaggle tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) has been run.
+Before you start, ensure that the [Kaggle tutorial, Picking the best model with caret](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) has been run.

 At the conclusion of the tutorial, the model has already been trained, but hasn't been saved yet for long-term keeping.
-We can export the “trained” model from R so we can reuse it elsewhere.
+We can export the **trained model** from R so we can reuse it elsewhere.

 ```
 save(tuned_model, file="tuned_model.rda")